drpcorg/drpc-nextra/README.METHODS.md

 # How to create new page for RPC Methods Documentation.

-## How to create a new page for RPC Methods Documentation
+## How to create a new page for Ethereum RPC Methods Documentation

 - 1. Go to [References](https://docs.alchemy.com/reference/ethereum-api-endpoints) and click on the method you want to document to go to the page (further mentioned as **Reference Page**).
 - 2. Copy the method name and create a new file in `pages/ethereum-api` with the name `methodName.mdx`.